spotlightpa/poor-richard/content/news/2025-11-04-SPLCOMMSUPRESULT1125.md

 She ran unsuccessfully for Superior Court in 2023, during which she received the state Republican Party’s endorsement during her primary.
 This time around, the state party chose Ann Marie Wheatcraft, a Common Pleas judge from the Philadelphia suburbs, in its primary endorsement.
 After Wheatcraft lost the primary, the state party endorsed Battista.

-The Pennsylvania Bar Association did not recommend Battista because she did not participate in its rating process.
+The Pennsylvania Bar Association did not recommend Battista because she did not participate in its rating process.<br/>

 As of Oct.
 20, Neuman and Battista had spent about $505,000 and $120,000, respectively, from their campaign accounts.
 These numbers include in-kind donations.